Incident DetailsCause of Death:

 Detective Shirley was transported to Elkhart General Hospital where he died.

-A 24-year-old suspect was arrested, convicted of manslaughter and sentenced to the maximum two to 21 years in prison.
-The suspect was later sentenced to life in prison after a conviction of being a habitual offender.
+A 24-year-old suspect was convicted of manslaughter, sentenced to two to 21 years in prison and paroled in 1925.
+The suspect was sentenced to life in prison in 1939 after a conviction of being an habitual offender.